ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 To perform a Hypnotic Gaze Special action, nominate a single Standing opposition player that has not lost their Tackle Zone and that this player is Marking.
-Then make ^an^ Agility test for this player, applying a -1 modifier for every player (other than the nominated player) that is Marking this player.
+Then make an Agility test for this player, applying a -1 modifier for every player (other than the nominated player) that is Marking this player.
 If the test is passed, the nominated player loses their Tackle Zone until they are next